jakkra/Mars-Rover/README.md

 - HIGH: Arm mode, the two joysticks are used for moving axis 1-4 on the arm.
 Switch2 is used to switch between moving axis 1-4 and axis 5-6 (the gripper).
 This will be changed in the future, steering each axis manually is not really a good way, inverse kinematics is TODO.

 ## Arm
-Currently arm is just pretty much mapped to controls on the RC Controller, this is not really useful, so TODO.
+Currently arm is just pretty much mapped to controls on the Controller, this is not really useful, so TODO.

 ## Hardware
 - Uses one DC motor in each wheel